About Us

 History of the Interest Group

-The APS has been involved in indigenous issues since the 1960s, when a Queensland Group became active with submissions to government on secondary education, child welfare and Aboriginal welfare.
-The original Group for Aboriginal Issues, Aboriginal People and Psychology was established primarily as a way of assisting the small number of indigenous members to the Society to network and to promote discussion of social issues with non-indigenous members.
-The APS interest group re-formed in 1992.
+The APS has been involved in Aboriginal and Torres Strait Islander issues since the 1960s, when a Queensland group became active with submissions to government on secondary education and child welfare.
+The original Group for Aboriginal Issues, Aboriginal People and Psychology was established primarily as a way of assisting Indigenous members to the Society to network and promote discussion of social issues with non-Indigenous members.
+The APS Interest Group re-formed in 1992.

 Terms of Reference